dhruvgairola/dhruvgairola.github.io/_posts/blog/2026-06-08-test-infra.md

 * Usually, these tests were run manually by QA (or devs) before deployment.
 These tests were slower and reserved for the most critical flows.
 * These tests can also be run after service deployment or in a CRON schedule.
 Playwright has largely replaced the old-school Selenium tests.
 * We have used experimental AI crawlers like Gptdriver (for mobile) to supplement the automated tests.
 Today, claude/codex can easily crawl webapps.
-* I'm intentionally excluding load tests from this post because it's large enough to be it's own topic.
-Chaos testing is another type of test that I'm excluding because it seems to be relatively uncommon in the industry.
+* I'm intentionally excluding the following topics from this post - load tests, chaos tests, canary, blue-green, dark-launch, etc.

 My blog post describes 2 products - Signadot and vcluster.
 Signadot is similar to Robinhood Apollo which is what prompted me to write this post.
 These two products **lay out the infrastructure** that makes it easier to execute cross-service tests in CI, or pre/post deployment.
 The resulting infra also enables devs to test local changes against real services.